2KAbhishek/Arcy/README.md

 ## How To Use

 Just download the Arcy.theme file anywhere on your PC and double click on it.
+To download this theme, open the page in desktop view and click the green colne or download button.

 ### More